 Other items to protect your interior from damage include dashboard covers, window shades or blockers, and steering wheel covers.

 It may sound obvious but consider creating a regular cleaning schedule for your work truck or van.
 Even once per month can do wonders for maintaining or keeping your work vehicle in top condition.

 For each deep cleaning session, you’ll thoroughly clean even those hard-to-reach areas, throw away unneeded items and trash, and vacuum every nook and cranny.

 In between sessions, keep a cleaning kit with wipes, cleaning spray, odor fresheners, towels, etc. so you can quickly clean up messes such as spills as soon as possible.

-CalTrend is your online destination for custom seat covers for your cargo van or work truck.
-We provide custom seat covers to fit the exact configuration of your vehicle’s seats, and all of our products are 100% made in the USA.
+CalTrend is your online destination for custom seat covers for your SUV, cargo van, or work truck.
+We provide custom seat covers to fit the exact configuration of your vehicle’s seats, and all of our products are made 100% in the USA.
 Shop by Vehicle or Contact Us for more information.